jacebrowning/sappy/README.md

 ...
 ```

-This project builds on the existing web server to forward all requests to the index.
+This project builds on the existing web server code to forward all requests to the index.

-## Getting Started
+# Setup

-### Requirements
+## Requirements

 * Python 3.5+

-### Installation
+## Installation

 Install `sappy` using pip: